refi64/protic/README.md

 ### Macros

-pH also supports macros.
+protic also supports macros.
 Here's the simplest form of a macro:

 ```html
 <+ macro="my-macro">